 Where: Bösebrücke, Bornholmer Straße 70, Prenzlauer Berg

-Tip: ABOUT BERLIN - Your digital city guide: Download for free now!
+Tip: ABOUT BERLIN - Your digital city guide: Download now for free!

-The Bösebrücke is a perfect starting point to cycle along the Mauerradweg.
-This is also where the bike tour begins, which we have put together for you in our ABOUT BERLIN app.
-Follow the route from the Bösebrücke over Bernauer Straße and Checkpoint Charlie to the East Side Gallery - and learn exciting stories about the Wall and the once divided city.
+The Bösebrücke is a perfect starting point for cycling along the Wall Cycle Path.
+This is also where the cycle tour that we have put together for you in our ABOUT BERLIN app begins.
+Follow the route from Bösebrücke via Bernauer Straße and Checkpoint Charlie to the East Side Gallery - and learn exciting stories about the Wall and the once divided city along the way.

 Use it on site in Berlin or discover the capital virtually: ABOUT BERLIN is your personal city guide with lots of insider information!